AltoAuto/Daikin_Valve_Testbench/README.md

 <p align="center">
   <em>
-  Conceptual mechanical layout used to reason about component placement, service access, routing feasibility, and instrumentation locations relevant to validation.
+  Mechanical layout used to reason about component placement, service access, routing feasibility, and instrumentation locations relevant to validation.
   </em>